brownerd/brownerd.github.io/_drafts/js-terms-and-definitions.md

 Lambda expressions give you closures - Erik Meijer With Lambda expressions you can capture things in the outer scope.
 Lambdas are about closures - Erik Meijer

 ---

+## Lifting

+“a function can be surrounded by map, which transforms it from a non-functory function to a functory one, in informal terms.
+We call this process lifting.
+Functions tend to be better off working with normal data types rather than container types, then lifted into the right container as deemed necessary.
+This leads to simpler, more reusable functions that can be altered to work with any functor on demand.”

+Excerpt From: drboolean. “mostly-adequate-guide.” iBooks.

+---